 - C.8.1.
-Records covering the relationship between the group manager and group members shall be maintained and kept up to date, including at least the following: - Contracts between the group and individual group members; - Group member list; - Records for selling certified services; - Internal audit reports; - non-conformities, sanctions and follow-up action arising from both internal audits and external audits; and - Complaints and appeals. - C.8.2.
+Up-to-date records covering the relationship between the group manager and group members shall be maintained, including at a minimum: - Contracts between the group and individual group members; - Group member list; - Records for selling certified services;

+- Internal audit reports; - nonconformities, sanctions and follow-up action arising from both internal audits and external audits; and - Complaints and appeals. - C.8.2.
 When a group member is not able to create and maintain records, the group manager shall assume responsibility for maintaining these records; and - C.8.3.
 All group members shall be recorded in a list.
 This list shall be updated as necessary and shall include at least the following information for each member: - Name of the member or code assigned to the member; - Address(es) and activities that are provided at each address; - Certification status; - Dates of internal audits; and - Any scheme-specific data needed.